 Alpha Omega M.D. – Episode #158

-…You were going to, Harv.
+…You were going to ask me a question, Harv.
 When you are at a loss for words, it is invariably serious and probably very personal…

 Harv Pearson is not as dense as Judith thinks.
 He knows that he can never be a publishing giant, not with his love for the field and his newfound passion for their magazine.
-Selling out to Jackson is the right thing to do… but so too is marrying the woman he loves.
+Selling out to Jackson, his editor at The Quincy Reporter, is the right thing to do… but so too is marrying the woman he loves.
 That makes two important items he hasn’t made time for.
 Should either or both grow tired of his procrastination, it would literally be a crying shame.